bijalthanawala/snakes_and_ladders_simulation/README.txt

 To run, type following on the command line - while in the root of the project
 directory:

-python3 snake_ladder_simulation.py
+python3 -m src.snake_ladder_simulation

 OR

-python3 snake_ladder_simulation.py --verbose
+python3 -m src.snake_ladder_simulation --verbose
-[To see important moves]
+[Prints the important moves]

 OR

-python3 snake_ladder_simulation.py --verbose --verbose
+python3 -m src.snake_ladder_simulation --verbose --verbose
-[To see board configuration details and every single move]
+[Prints board configuration details and every single move]

 ----------